Walk in Dwight Eisenhower’s footsteps in Abilene

 8. Abilene Travel Information Center

-In 1911, Ike boarded a train at the Union Pacific Depot en route to the United States Military Academy.
+In 1911, Ike boarded a train at the Union Pacific Depot en route to the United States Military Academy, West Point, New York.
 In 1929, the UP erected a new Abilene depot, where Eisenhower disembarked when he returned home.
 His funeral train arrived there in 1969.

 The depot became a community space in 1988.
 The center holds an event space, a souvenir store, and Visit Abilene’s offices.